From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 In machine learning, a hyperparameter is a parameter whose value is set before the learning process begins.
 By contrast, the values of other parameters are derived via training.
 Different model training algorithms require different hyperparameters, and some simple algorithms require none.

-Integrated fradient
+Integrated gradient

 Leaky variable